 What is a Direct Lender?

-For all intents and purposes a direct lender is the place that is lending you money.
+For all intents and purposes, a direct lender is a place that is lending you money.
 Typically this is a bank or credit union, though if you are going through private lending it is whoever is lending you the money.
-The reason they are a direct lender is because you go to them direct rather than going through a third party, such as a mortgage broker.
+The reason they are a direct lender is that you go to them directly rather than going through a third party, such as a mortgage broker.

 Should I Get a Mortgage From my Bank?